 Astrid spent eight years as a management consultant working for state and Federal government, ASX-100 companies and not-for-profit clients.
 On behalf of her clients, she managed commercial and creative content.
 Best of all, in the high risk profession of consulting she learnt how to thrive on uncertainty and challenge.
 She can identify an opportunity, pitch an idea, develop a business case, manage the risks and then deliver, on time and on budget.

-In addition to her role at Bad Producer Productions teaches professional writing at RMIT University, is a Board Member of Melbourne Writers Festival and is a National Advocate for MS Australia.
-She has also judged the Aurealis Awards each year since 2016.
-Astrid served on the Board of Writers Victoria for four years, including two as Deputy Chair.
+In addition to her role at Bad Producer Productions teaches professional writing at RMIT University, is a Board Member of Melbourne Writers Festival (and previously served on the Board of Writers Victoria for four years, including two as Deputy Chair).

 Astrid has been recognised for her creative efforts.
 In 2017, The Garret was shortlisted for the inaugural Cast Away Australian Podcast Awards.
 In 2016 she was awarded a scholarship for Leadership Victoria's Igniting Leadership program, and in 2015 she was awarded a Hot Desk Fellowship at The Wheeler Centre for her project We Don't Talk About.
 For an up-to-date list of her publications, see astridedwards.com/publications.